Fighting Breast Cancer, One Mile at a Time

-University Health System’s state-of-the-art Healthy U Express Mobile Mammography unit has been on the move throughout Bexar County for one year and the results of this initiative, aimed at saving lives through early breast cancer detection, are impressive.
+University Health’s state-of-the-art Healthy U Express Mobile Mammography unit has been on the move throughout Bexar County for one year and the results of this initiative, aimed at saving lives through early breast cancer detection, are impressive.
 Since October of 2011, 1,922 women have received screening mammograms on the unit.
 Of those ladies, 370 required further diagnostic testing.
 Four ladies were diagnosed with atypical hyperplasia (pre-cancer) and nine with breast cancer.
-These nine ladies all received treatment at University Health System.
+These nine ladies all received treatment at University Health.

 Of the first eight cases identified through the mobile unit, one patient was diagnosed early with stage I breast cancer, five were at stage II, and 2 were at stage III.
 Staging on the most recent patient is not yet available.